mseminatore/TeslaJS/README.md

 1. Significant updates to **testla** in **1.0.26**.
 Added web views for server state.
 2. More big updates to **testla** in **1.0.28**.
 All web views can now update server state.
 3. With **1.0.32** the **testla** sample now simulates charging and supercharging!
-4. With **1.0.34** added start of homelink support.
+4. With **1.0.34** added homelink support.
+5. Started working on calendar support beginning with **1.0.36**

 ## Known Issues

-1. Streaming support is still being tested.
-Please report any issues.
+1. Streaming support is still being developed.
 2. The **testla** sample is still in active development.
 Suggestions are welcome but please hold bug reports.
-3. The homelink API seems to not work with pre-AP vehicles.
+3. The homelink API seems to require Autopilot.
 Can someone with AP test and report back?
+4. Calendar support not yet functional.

 # Tesla API Documentation